North Korea casts doubt on Trump summit, suspends talks with South - Firstpost

 SUSPENDED NORTH-SOUTH MEETING

-North Korea also suspended Wednesday's ministerial level North-South meeting which had been due to focus on plans to implement a declaration that emerged from an April 27 inter-Korea summit in the border village of Panmunjom.
-The summit included promises to formally end the Korean War and pursue "complete denuclearization," the South's unification ministry, which handles ties with the North, said on Tuesday.
+KCNA said North Korea was suspending a ministerial-level North-South meeting, which had been due to be held on Wednesday to focus on plans to implement the inter-Korea summit declaration, including promises to formally end the Korean War and pursue "complete denuclearization".

+"The U.S. should make efforts to create an atmosphere for mutual respect and confidence before dialogue, not resorting to a foolish farce that may reverse the good trend created with much effort," KCNA said.

 The Pentagon said the May 14-25 “Max Thunder” exercises were routine and defensive in nature.
-A Pentagon spokesman said the exercises would take place at Gwangju air base and would be "at a scale similar to that of the previous years."
+A spokesman said the exercises would take place at Gwangju air base and would be "at a scale similar to that of the previous years".

 Last year, Max Thunder involved about 1,500 U.S. and South Korean personnel flying aircraft including F-16 fighter jets, according to a U.S. Air Force website.

-U.S. Secretary of State Mike Pompeo said on Sunday the United States would agree to lift sanctions on North Korea if it agreed to completely dismantle its nuclear weapons programme, a move that would create economic prosperity that "will rival" that of South Korea.
+U.S. Secretary of State Mike Pompeo said on Sunday the United States would agree to lift sanctions on North Korea if it agreed to completely dismantle its nuclear weapons program, a move that would create economic prosperity that would rival that of South Korea.

-Last month, Pompeo became the first serving U.S. official to meet North Korean leader Kim, when he visited Pyongyang to lay the groundwork for the meeting with Trump.
-He returned again to North Korea this month for a second meeting, after which Kim agreed to the release of three American prisoners.

-A South Korean presidential adviser warned on Tuesday that an incremental North Korean approach to denuclearization at the June 12 summit would not be acceptable to Trump or the South Korean public.

 North Korea said on Saturday it would dismantle its nuclear bomb test site some time between May 23 and May 25 to uphold its pledge to cease tests.

+Bonnie Glaser, of Washington's Center for Strategic and International Studies think tank, said Kim may be being influenced by Chinese President Xi Jinping after two recent meetings with the Chinese leader, who has advocated a freeze in North Korea's nuclear program in return for a freeze in U.S.-South Korean drills.

+"The fact this issue is back on the table suggests Xi Jinping may have raised it with Kim, and that Kim is carrying Xi’s water," she said.

-(Reporting by Josh Smith in Seoul; Additional reporting by David Brunnstrom, Phillip Stewart, Tim Ahmann, Matt Spetalnick and Lesley Wroughton in Washington; Writing by David Brunnstrom; Editing by Steve Orlofsky and Alistair Bell)
+(Reporting by Josh Smith in Seoul; Additional reporting by David Brunnstrom, Phillip Stewart, Tim Ahmann, Matt Spetalnick and Lesley Wroughton in Washington; Writing by David Brunnstrom; Editing by Alistair Bell, James Dalgleish and Lincoln Feast)

 This story has not been edited by Firstpost staff and is generated by auto-feed.